Quick summary: How to build a simple website on WordPress

 - Now click “Request Indexing”

-Give it 5 minutes or so and your new web page will be indexed in Google 🙂
+Give it up 24 hours or so and your new web page will be indexed in Google 🙂

 Google Analytics is a web analytics service offered by Google that tracks and reports traffic on your website.
 I highly recommend installing this to help keep on top of your website visitors interaction with your content.